Concept - Kauno Bienalė

 Concept

-Life After Life approaches biennial-making as an adaptable form, if at times strained and overwhelmed.
-It works through shifts in scale, tempo, and tone, negotiating their friction as method.
-The exhibition unfolds against a backdrop of algorithmic decision-making, fractured trust and attention, the so-called ‘rules-based order’, and contemporary art’s role as a ‘democratising export’.
-The exhibition moves between structural and affective registers, tracing how conditions like anticipation, control, shame, or inertia take on aesthetic form.
-Informing Life After Life, the Baltic context, embodied by Kaunas, is one of overlapping modernities and suspended transitions.
-Episodes such as the interwar period and the economic shock-therapy years echo as unresolved, stuttering, or inert.
+In Life After Life, I think of biennial-making as an adaptable form, at times strained, overwhelmed or out of step.
+I wanted to provide audiences with an exhibition that shifts in scale, tempo and tone, treating tensions and dissonances as method.
+The exhibition unfolds against a backdrop of algorithmic decision-making, fractured trust and attention, faltering “rules-based order” and contemporary art’s increasingly antiquated role as a democratising product.
+I hope Life After Life moves between the structural and affective registers, tracing how conditions like anticipation, control, shame and inertia take on aesthetic form.

-Life After Life explores uncertainty as subject and condition, experimenting with the biennial as a malleable structure, capable of reorganising the established dynamics of contemporary art’s social and aesthetic fluency.
-Embracing fandoms of diverse artistic practices and genres—whether conventionally categorised as “contemporary art” or not—it asks: if the globalised biennial format has reached an impasse with reality, what shape might the contradictions of the present take when they are no longer wished away?
+I am interested in how artists, audiences and I myself navigate uncertainty as both subject and condition.
+I wonder how malleable the biennial structure can be, and whether it could reorganise the entrenched dynamics of contemporary art’s social and aesthetic fluency, even as it remains under pressure to uphold its own ossified format.
+I wanted to include fandoms of a broader range of artistic practices and genres, whether conventionally categorised as “contemporary art” or not, asking: if the globalised biennial format has reached an impasse with reality, what shape could the contradictions of the present take, once they are no longer wished away?

-Alongside newly-commissioned and recent works suggestive of historical pressure, emotional latency, and formal slippage, the exhibition absorbs smaller-scale projects that shift tonal registers and points of entry.
-Crossovers between contemporary art and other cultural formations, such as fan cultures, an art workers’ union, art-as-folklore-as-art, amplify the contradictions at stake.
+Alongside newly commissioned and recent works that record historical pressure, emotional latency and formal slippage, the exhibition incorporates smaller-scale projects that shift tonal registers and points of entry.
+Crossovers between contemporary art and other cultural formations—fan cultures, an art workers’ union, art-as-folklore-as-art—point toward and, I hope, amplify the contradictions at stake.

-Life After Life asks what kinds of forms hold the weight of uncertainty under conditions of social and historical fracture, and systemic exhaustion, and what slips through them?
+My sense of Life After Life continues to be organised by a question that has guided me throughout this process: what kinds of forms can hold the weight of uncertainty under conditions of social and historical upheaval, and what slips through them?